KatCorbett.com - Photo Gallery

 More photos from the Dr. Phillips Center:

-The lobby of the Dr. Phillips Center Caitlin waiting for a class to begin
+The lobby of the Dr. Phillips Center

 Students rehearsing in Studio 3